eda-ricercatore/gulyas-scripts/notes/python.md

 	so that its reduced flexibility can be handled by existing API/libraries
 	\cite[Chapter 3, pp. 61]{Alchin2010}.
-+ The transparency of *Python* allows different aspects of *Python* objects, including functions, to be examined/inspected at run-time;
++ The transparency of *Python* allows different aspects of *Python* objects, including functions, to be examined/inspected at run-time
+		\cite[Chapter 3, pp. 61]{Alchin2010};
-	the *inspect* module from *The Python Standard Library* has introspection features that enable the examination/inspection of function arguments
+	- the *inspect* module from *The Python Standard Library* has introspection features that enable the examination/inspection of function arguments
 		-- "a named tuple of information about [a] function's arguments" is returned from processing the input function
 		\cite[Chapter 3, pp. 61]{Alchin2010};
-	argument values of a function's arguments can be identified and be used to generate argument lists \cite[Chapter 3, pp. 62]{Alchin2010}.
+	- argument values of a function's arguments can be identified and be used to generate argument lists \cite[Chapter 3, pp. 62]{Alchin2010}.
 	- call a function with another function, a tuple of its positional arguments, and a dictionary keyword arguments \cite[Chapter 3, pp. 62]{Alchin2010}.